czanikan/ML-Agents-Knight-Duel/README.md

 # ML-Agents Knight Duel

- Knight Dual a tiny machine learning zero-player game based on the Unity ML-Agents framework.
+ Knight Duel is a tiny machine learning zero-player game based on the Unity ML-Agents framework.
 This is a hobby projekt for learning about RL and Deep Learning.

 ## How it works?